-- f Licence holders must report annually to The Trust on research and testing under part a), including: - the percentage (by volume of paint used) of water-borne topcoat, primer and backer used in ECNZ-licensed products in the past 12 months. - a summary of the outcomes of any research or testing undertaken into alternative paint systems to further reduce the environmental impact of the system. - a proposed programme for future research and testing into alternatives, including timeframes.
+- f Licence holders must report annually to The Trust on research and testing under part a), including: - the percentage (by volume of paint used) of water-borne topcoat, primer and backer used in ECA-licensed products in the past 12 months. - a summary of the outcomes of any research or testing undertaken into alternative paint systems to further reduce the environmental impact of the system. - a proposed programme for future research and testing into alternatives, including timeframes. - g A publicly available document (example: safety data sheet or technical data sheet) which discloses all hazardous substances and chemicals of concern in accordance with the Globally Harmonized System(GHS).